Amyleep97/AmyPearce_T1A1/README.md

 ### Packets

 - It is data that comes together with other data, it then gets sent to a computer network.
 Each packet has it's own job to be a part of a message to become a bigger message, this message carries important address information.
 Packets have limits as to how much data can be sent through each packet individually, that is why they come together to become bigger.
+Packets are a huge part of helping data transfer, without packets data can't breakdown and run through more than one path.
+This is essential as data can be in big chunks, the bigger it is the harder the transfer will be.

 ### IP addresses (IPv4 and IPv6)

 - IP stands for Internet Protocol, this is where the Packets of data move through and communicate so it is sent to the correct location.
 If you are sending something from one place to another these Packets of Data will break down, each packet will have IP, or the Packets will go to the wrong location.

 - Every device will come with it's own IP address to help identify who it belongs to or where it is located.
 Packets of Data cannot route properly without an IP, this is why IP adresses are so important.
+We use IP addresses daily and it is the reason why we can use the internet.

 - IPv4 is one of the popular IP adresses used for devices, it is simple because it has a wide range for being used on many different electronic devices.
 The data that is quite large in the packets through IPv4 is broken down, this makes it easier for information to be sent through.